-In 2019, we continued to focus on managing greenhouse gas emissions and recycling produced water from Antero Resources' operations to reduce freshwater use, as well as the health and safety of our employees and the public.
-We focused on enhancing our safety and environmental management systems and continued open, honest, and transparent dialogues with our shareholders, communities, industry peers, and regulators.
+In 2019, we continued to focus on managing greenhouse gas emissions, reusing produced water from our operations to reduce fresh water use, and the health and safety of our employees and the public.
+We focused on enhancing our safety and environmental management systems and continued open, honest, and transparent dialogue with our shareholders, communities, industry peers, and regulators.
 Our plan for 2020 includes continued improvement of our management systems, developing a disclosure strategy to align with both the Task Force for Climate-related Financial Disclosures (TCFD) guidelines and the Sustainability Accounting Standards Board (SASB).
-Governance of ESG issues, including climate-related risks and opportunities, are delegated to the newly formed ESG Board Committee.